benaltair/book-content/D-docs/02-server/00-index.md

 We've been working on Keybase.io for a little over half a year now, and we would like it succeed, but we're a little bit nervous.
-The more successful we are, the more valuable target we become.
+The more successful we are, the more valuable of a target we become.

 Here are the attacks we are most concerned about: